Dr Lance O'Sullivan, former New Zealander of the Year, charged with intentional damage

 O'Sullivan was named New Zealander of the Year in 2014 and is the founder of the Moko Foundation.

-His career has focused on child health - he created New Zealand's first digital health programme, iMOKO, which delivers healthcare to children across the country.
+His career has focused on child health - he created New Zealand's first digital health programme, iMoko, which delivers healthcare to children across the country.

 Late last year O'Sullivan told the Rotorua Daily Post he had strong links to Rotorua.